 Setting Description Factory Default The 1st/ 2nd time IP or Domain address of NTP time server.
-The 2nd NTP server None server IP/Name will be used if the 1st fails to connect.
+The 2nd time will be None server IP/Name used if the 1st NTP server fails to connect.

 Query period

 Setting Description Factory Default

 Query period time This parameter determines how often the time is updated from 600 (seconds)

 (1- 9999 seconds) the NTP server.